Trust For Nature conservation covenant

 Council's Sustainable Land Management Programs are available to support landholders with our Farm Advisory Service, Caring for Country resource and Property Management Plans.
 For more information call our Environment team on (03) 5422 0333.

-Department of Environment, Land, Water and Planning - Land for Wildlife
+Department of Energy, Environment and Climate Action - Land for Wildlife

 Land for Wildlife is a Victoria Government program supporting landholders or managers who provide habitat for native wildlife.
 This free program provides landowners with access to expert and peer advice about property management, and the opportunity to participate in field days and information sessions.
 The Land for Wildlife website has detailed information on the program and membership benefits.

-Department of Environment, Land, Water and Planning - Native vegetation offsets
+Department of Energy, Environment and Climate Action - Native vegetation offsets

 The Native vegetation offsets program is available to advise landowners on how they can choose to set aside all or part of their land as a native vegetation offset to compensate for the loss of native vegetation elsewhere.